 - An opportunity to cover communities, including cops, courts and city councils.

 - A thorough understanding of public records and research tools.

-- An opportunity to prepare stories for the Web.
+- An opportunity to prepare stories for the Web and build digital skills.

 How to Apply

 Download the application form, the evaluation form (you will need evaluations from three references) and the writing test.
-Please make sure your application packet is complete.
+All forms will be available Nov.
+1. Please make sure your application packet is complete.
 A checklist is included in the application form.
 Mail your packet directly to the newsroom of your choice.
 You may apply to both.
-Please note that the Los Angeles Times also welcomes applications from copy editors, photographers/visual journalists and interactive graphics/data journalists.
+Please note that the Los Angeles Times also welcomes applications from copy editors, page designers, photographers/visual journalists and interactive graphics/data journalists.
 Visual journalists should complete the required forms and submit a portfolio with a minimum of 20 single images and three complete photo stories or multimedia presentations on a DVD, flash drive or through a link to a personal website.
 Copy editing finalists will be asked to take an additional skills test.